uneiao/CarND-Vehicle-Detection/writeup_report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-There are still some false positive cases from the processed video.
+There are still some false positive cases in the processed video.
 The noises could be caused by dirty road surface and fences, etc.
 I believe a stronger classifier such as well-trained CNN structure would help a lot for robustness.
-Maybe some method like Kalman Filter can help to filter out several false positives by statistics over nearby frames.
+Maybe some method like Kalman Filter can help to filter out false positives by using tracking over nearby frames and make proper predictions, then BBoxes can be restricted within the given prediction.

 Sometimes the bounding boxes flicker in the result video.
 For further improvement, I would like to try a Gaussian mixture model to fit the heatmap